The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Derivation of the model and main results

 and let $A$ be the associated magnetic potential in $\Cgaugesobolev$.
 Let $A_\varepsilon\left(x\right)=\varepsilon^{-1}A\left(\varepsilon x\right)$.
 Then,

 where

 and

-\end{thm} The function $f_\mathrm{PV}^0$ is the well known Euler-Heisenberg energy function at null temperature, which has been introduced for the first time in \cite{HeiEul-1936-ZFP}.
-Actually, the authors here derive a concave-decreasing and negative function given by \eqref{eq:physics-magnetic-EH} and diverging faster than $\abs{B}^2$ at infinity.
+\end{thm} The additional regularity needed for this result is expected to be completely technical, as explained in \cite[Remark~3]{GraLewSer-2018-JMPA}.
+The function $f_\mathrm{PV}^0$ is the well known Euler-Heisenberg energy function at null temperature, which has been introduced for the first time in \cite{HeiEul-1936-ZFP}.
+Actually, the authors there derive a concave-decreasing and negative function given by \eqref{eq:physics-magnetic-EH} and diverging faster than $\abs{B}^2$ at infinity.
 For this reason, the total energy of the system, given in the limit by an effective local Lagrangian, is unbounded from below and the model is unstable.
-Then, the same function has been mathematically studied in the same regime of slowly varying purely magnetic fields in \cite{GraLewSer-2018-JMPA}, where the authors derive a non-negative Euler-Heisenberg energy function which guarantees the corresponding model to be stable.
+Then the same function has been mathematically studied in the same regime of slowly varying purely magnetic fields in \cite{GraLewSer-2018-JMPA}, where the authors derive a non-negative Euler-Heisenberg energy function which guarantees the corresponding model to be stable.
 Moreover, they find out that the instability of the previous Lagrangian was due to the charge renormalisation \cite[Section~2.3]{GraLewSer-2018-JMPA}.
 On the other hand, the function $f_\mathrm{PV}^T$ is the non-zero temperature contribution to the total Euler-Heisenberg energy function.
-To our knowledge, this is the first rigorous derivation of this term, which can be found in physics literature in \cite{Dit-1979-PRD} and \cite[Equation~(3.162)]{DitGie-2000-book}.
-Notice that actually \cref{eq:T-PV-magnetic-EH} is slightly different from \cref{eq:T-physics-magnetic-EH} appearing in \cite{Dit-1979-PRD}.
-Indeed, the thermal Euler-Heisenberg formula found in the physics literature is not a well defined object because of the well known ultraviolet divergence in QED.
+To our knowledge, this is the first rigorous derivation of this term, which can be found in the physics literature in \cite{Dit-1979-PRD} and \cite[Equation~(3.162)]{DitGie-2000-book}. \begin{rmk} Notice that the thermal contributions in \cref{stat:main-thm-1} and \cref{stat:main-thm-2} (respectively, $M^T$ and $f^T_\mathrm{PV}$) are convergent in the ultraviolet limit (that is, when $m_1,m_2$ go to $+\infty$), meaning that none of these terms is divergent in the high-frequencies domain.
+This suggests that the well known UV divergences are completely independent on the temperature and arise from the zero temperature theory.
+Nevertheless, the virtual particles which are used to regularise the free energy functional are assumed to be at the same temperature as the system.
+So even if the UV divergences are independent on the temperature, the employed subtractions depends on the temperature.
+This seems to introduce an extra dependance on the temperature which should not be present in the physical expectation values of the free energy\footnote{I would like to thank the anonymous referee for the interesting comment which helped to improve the manuscript.}.
+However, the regularisation at positive temperature can be rigorously proved to coincide with the zero-temperature regularisation in the large-mass limit.
+We refer the interested reader to \cref{sec:appendix-A} for all the mathematical details.\\ In conclusion, the final results of this paper could be made independent on the regularisation parameters by means of the same renormalisation procedure studied at null temperature \cite[Section~2.3]{GraLewSer-2018-JMPA}. \end{rmk} Notice also that \cref{eq:T-PV-magnetic-EH} is slightly different from \cref{eq:T-physics-magnetic-EH} appearing in \cite{Dit-1979-PRD}.
+Indeed, the thermal Euler-Heisenberg formula found in the physics literature is not a well defined object because of the well known ultraviolet divergences in QED.
 As previously explained, here we deal with this issue by using the Pauli-Villars regularisation technique.
 In our framework, it correponds to the appearance of the sum in $j$ and consequently of the masses $m_j$'s.
 Moreover, the cotangent in \eqref{eq:T-physics-magnetic-EH} makes the integral obviously ill-defined due to its infinitely many poles.
-The concurrent presence of the imaginary exponential suggests to rotate the integration path in order to replace the cotangent by the hyperbolic cotangent by getting a formula closer to ours.
-This procedure is standard in the physics literature, but of course should be carefully justified from a mathematical point of view.
+Thus, we reckon that Dittrich's result should be interpreted as follows: after taking an integration path which contours the poles in order to avoid them, the presence of the imaginary exponential in \eqref{eq:T-physics-magnetic-EH} suggests to rotate this integration domain, leading to the replacement of the cotangent by the hyperbolic cotangent and getting a formula closer to ours in the UV limit.
+This procedure is standard in the physics literature \cite{Sch-1951-PR, Dun-2005-book}, but of course should be carefully justified from a mathematical point of view.
 The proof of \cref{stat:main-thm-2} can be found in \cref{sec:the-regime-of-slowly-varying-magnetic-fields}.